numpy/numpy/doc/source/reference/arrays.ndarray.rst

        considered C-style and Fortran-style contiguous.

-Point 1. means that ``self`` and ``self.squeeze()`` always have the same contiguity and :term:`aligned` flags value.
+Point 1. means that ``self`` and ``self.squeeze()`` always have the same contiguity and ``aligned`` flags value.
 This also means that even a high dimensional array could be C-style and Fortran-style contiguous at the same time.

 .. index:: aligned

 An array is considered aligned if the memory offsets for all elements and the base offset itself is a multiple of `self.itemsize`.
+Understanding `memory-alignment` leads to better performance on most hardware.

 .. note::